Maths query side menu

 = 367.248

-Difference between compound and simple interest
+Compound and simple interest differences

 In simple interest, principal value remains same for the whole period.
-Whereas, in compound interest, principal value remains changing with time and it remains not same for the whole period.
+Whereas, in compound interest,

-Compound interest keeps on increasing every year, whereas simple interest remains constant for every year.
+Compound interest keeps on increasing every year, whereas simple interest remains constant for

-Also, in compound interest, the principal value increases with time period which make the interest increases accordingly.
+Also, in compound interest, the principal value increases with time period which make the interest

 If the values of principal, rate of interest and time period are kept same to calculate simple interest and compound interest, the calculated value of compound interest is always found greater than simple interest.
 Let’s use an example to find out how compound interest is always greater than simple interest for the above case.